softilium/elorm/readme.md

 	- Having sequential values (important for primary key indexes performance for most databases)
 	- Having a global entity cache (Ref has enough info to load the entity from the database)
 	- Ability to use any SQL statements with complex column transformations, table joins, etc. We can determine and load data as entities from result rows based on ref information.
+- Entities support JSON marshalling and unmarshalling
 - Entities can be retrieved using standard database/SQL queries.
 Elorm implements the database/sql Scanner interface.
 - Fields store old values alongside the current ones.
 This is useful when you need to compare values: old and new.
 - DataVersion checking prevents changes from concurrent users and can detect and show conflicting changes.
 Using DataVersion is optional at the entity definition level.

 ### Elorm-gen